oracle/linux-uek/Documentation/admin-guide/kdump/kdump.rst

        2) if the RAM size is between 512M and 2G (exclusive), then reserve 64M
        3) if the RAM size is larger than 2G, then reserve 128M

+   On UEK kernels you can use crashkernel=auto if you have enough memory.
+The threshold 1G on x86_64, 2G on arm64, ppc64 and ppc64le.
+The threshold is 4G for s390x.
+   your system memory is less than the threshold crashkernel=auto will not memory.

+   automatically reserved memory size varies based on architecture. size changes according to system memory size like below:

+        x86_64: 1G-64G:280M,64G-:512M
+        arm64:  2G-8G:256M,8G-:896M
+        s390x:  4G-64G:160M,64G-1T:256M,1T-:512M
+        ppc64:  2G-4G:384M,4G-16G:512M,16G-64G:1G,64G-128G:2G,128G-:4G

+   The settings are adequate when the vmcore is created on the local filesystem under /var/crash.
+If advanced kdump features that require the network to be brought up for NFS, or scp, the size will likely need to be increased substantially.

 3) crashkernel=size,high and crashkernel=size,low

    If memory above 4G is preferred, crashkernel=size,high can be used to